zeroluck/docs/sources/admin-guide/saml/saml-sp-configuration.md

 ## Update Hostnames and Ports in Configuration File

-Please edit the hostname in secure session section in _shibboleth2.xml_ file.
+Please edit the hostname in secure session section in `shibboleth2.xml`
+file:

 *$ vi /etc/shibboleth/shibboleth2.xml*